What is Retrenchment?

-Retrenchment is one of the ways companies use to terminate employees when the company is forced to downsize its number of employees.
-Subsidiary companies of Multinational Corporations often resort to retrenchment to deal with their expenditure on human resources.
+Retrenchment of employees is one of the ways companies use to terminate employees when the company is forced to downsize its number of employees.
+Subsidiary companies of Multinational Corporations often resort to retrenchment in labour law to deal with their expenditure on human resources.
 However, companies often fail to consider the legal requirements to be carried out before retrenching their employees.

-Retrenchment meaning is terminating an employee due to the surplus of labor or incapacity of employees to match the performance standards of the company.
+Definition of Retrenchment of employees is terminating an employee due to the surplus of labor or incapacity of employees to match the performance standards of the company.
 The Industrial Dispute Act, 1947 deals with employment-related disputes in India and Section 2(oo) of the Act states that ‘retrenchment means termination of service of a workman by an employer for any reason whatsoever, otherwise than as a punishment inflicted by way of disciplinary action.
-However, the following are not covered within the meaning of employee retrenchment:
+However, the following are not covered within the definition of retrenchment: